Vegetable Seeds: Which to Sow Outdoors vs. Indoors?

 Long Season Tender Annuals

-Generally, the vegetables that are sown indoors are the ones that are tender (frost sensitive), require warmer germination conditions, and need additional time to reach maturity – long season tender annuals.
+Generally, the vegetables that are sown indoors are the ones that are tender, require warmer germination conditions, and need additional time to reach maturity – long season tender annuals.

 A close up of a hand from the left of the frame sowing tiny seeds into a small black plastic seedling tray, fading to soft focus in the background.

-In most places in the US, the growing season isn’t quite long enough to successfully bring these tender plants to maturity and allow them ample time for fruit production when sown directly into the ground.
+In most regions of the US, the growing season isn’t quite long enough to successfully bring these tender plants to maturity and allow them ample time for fruit production when sown directly into the ground.

 So these plants, all of which happen to be nightshades, are best started indoors and then transplanted into the garden:

-Although starting indoors is the general recommendation for these veggies, you may want to experiment with direct sowing – particularly if you have a long growing season.
+Although starting indoors is the general recommendation, you may want to experiment with direct sowing – particularly if you have a long growing season.

 Have you ever had volunteer tomatoes come up in your garden soil, and even produce fruit?